adaeris/adaeris.github.io/index.md

 (The picture on the top is From The Power Of Three.
 Book 4 called eclipse)

 This is unoffical because I don't own Warriors.

+Space, we don't know a lot about it.
+Though we are learning.
+It will take many years to figure out what is here in the present, that is nearby
+The universe keeps growing.
+It will take so long, we might never know everything in space. - Leo (The creater of the website nickname)